Sequential Competitive Facility Location: Exact and Approximate Algorithms: Introduction

 The competitive facility location problem (CFLP) involves decision games between two or multiple firms, who compete for customer demand of substitutable products or service in a shared market.
 CFLP arises in a wide variety of applications including opening new retail stores, locating park-and-ride car rental facilities, building charging stations for electric vehicles, etc. In addition, it extends classical location problems, e.g., $p$-median and maximum coverage, to a more complex decision-making environment, in which the market no longer assumes to have a spatial monopoly but to have co-existing competitors and a certain type of consumer patronage behavior.

-\emph{Competition Type}: CFLP models mainly consider three types of competition: static, sequential, and dynamic \citep{Plastria2001}.
+\paragraph{Competition Type:} There are mainly three types of competition in CFLP: static, sequential, and dynamic \citep{Plastria2001}.
 In \emph{static} CFLP, a ``newcomer'' firm enters a market and knows \emph{a priori} the existing facilities set up by its competitors, such as their locations and levels of attractiveness.
 Following a certain customer behavior model which we will detail next, the firm decides where to locate new facilities to maximize its market share.
-Representative studies on static CFLP include \citet{BenatiHansen2002, Haase2014, Ljubic2018, mai2020multicut} and references therein.
-Both sequential and dynamic CFLPs allow recourse actions of locating facilities by a firm once its competitor opens new facilities.
-For example, \citet{EiseltLaporte1997,Plastria2008,Kucukaydn2011,Kucukaydn2012,Kress2012,Drezner2015,Gentile2018} consider variants of \emph{sequential} CFLP, in which a leader optimizes facility locations by taking into account a follower's potential location choices, which are made after the leader takes actions.
+Representative work on static CFLP includes \citet{BenatiHansen2002, Haase2014, Ljubic2018, mai2020multicut} and references therein.
+On the other hand, the sequential and dynamic CFLPs allow recourse actions of locating facilities by a firm once its competitor opens new facilities.
+For example, \citet{EiseltLaporte1997,Plastria2008,Kucukaydn2011,Kucukaydn2012,Kress2012,Drezner2015,Gentile2018} consider \emph{sequential} CFLP, in which a leader optimizes facility locations by taking into account a follower's potential location choices, made after the leader takes actions.
 Therefore, one could view static CFLP as the follower's problem in sequential CFLP, with fixed locations from the leader.
 In \emph{dynamic} CFLP, competing firms in a market make non-cooperative decisions simultaneously and iteratively, until a Nash equilibrium, if any, is reached \citep{Godinho2010}.
 In this paper, we focus on sequential CFLP, where (i) a firm can react to the competitor's actions by locating in remaining candidate sites (as opposed to static CFLP), and (ii) location decisions are relatively expensive and long-lasting, making dynamic relocation economically prohibitive (as opposed to dynamic CFLP).
-A typical application of our approach is to locate chained business facilities such as hotels, supermarkets, and shopping malls, for which an investor needs to make a long-term facility deployment plan with foresight of its competitors' response.
+Notably, we focus on decisions of locating facilities made at the strategic-planning level, rather than short-term operational-level actions and therefore, we only consider long-term impacts of facility locations on aggregated customer demand trends and do not take into account daily sales strategies, dynamic pricing of certain products, and other operational decisions that can affect daily demand realizations.
+A typical application of our CFLP model is to locate chained business facilities such as hotels, supermarkets, and shopping malls, for which an investor needs to make a long-term facility deployment plan with foresight of its competitors' response.
+In Appendix \ref{sec:extension:attractiveness}, we extend our CFLP model to co-optimize locations and attractiveness levels of the facilities.